davidhou17/prompt-saver-mcp/README.md

 ## Prompt Engineering Best Practices

-The generated prompt templates follow proven prompt engineering techniques:
+The generated prompt templates use the following prompt engineering techniques:

 ### Structure
 Templates are organized in this order: